The Complete Beginner's Completely Incomplete Guide to Oxygen Not Included

 Let's get back to building.
 The next thing that can go wrong in your base is oxygen.
 Meaning you will run out of it.

 Around your starting area you can see green tiles that give off bubbles.
-This is something called oxylite, it releases oxygen.
-There is enough oxygen in your starting area, plus oxylite tiles, to keep you going for a few cycles.
-But let's not wait to find out how many.
+This is something called oxylite, which releases oxygen.
+There is enough oxygen and oxylite in your starting area to keep you going for a few cycles.
+But let's not wait to find out exactly how many.

 You can produce oxygen, but that will require power.
 So before we sort out the oxygen supply let's sort out power.

 You can click & drag to measure out a distance.
 Then right-click to cancel.

 An easy way to measure distances - like planning out a floor of a certain length - is with the dig command (bottom left or press "G").

 The battery needs to be connected to the hamster wheel.

 Use Wire (also found under Power) to connect the socket on the hamster wheel to the socket on the battery.